 8. Find low-cost events.
 There are free or inexpensive concerts, readings, art exhibits and other events happening all over the city on any given day; the only challenge is finding them.
 Check out nymag.com/agenda, New York Magazine's online event search feature that lets you filter results by cost (try "$10 & Under" or "Free").

 11. Get a subscription.
 Theater lovers who visit New York regularly or are planning a lengthy trip should consider an Audience Extras membership.
 For a yearly fee, you get access to last-minute tickets for local shows and concerts that have empty seats to fill.
-Tickets are free other than a $3.50 reservation charge.
+Tickets are free other than a small ticket service charge.
 The membership pays for itself after just a few shows.

 14. Plan your parking.
 If you do decide to drive into the city, print out coupons or a parking pass ahead of time that will allow you to park all day for a flat rate, rather than paying horrendous hourly fees.
 We like Icon Parking, which is well known throughout the city and has several locations.
-At the top of its Web site, IconParkingSystems.com, under "hourly/daily rates," you can enter the dates and times of your arrival and departure -- give yourself a buffer of a couple of hours each way, in case you arrive early or get tied up and leave late -- and choose your parking garage location using the map.
+On its IconParkingSystems.com, under "hourly/daily rates," you can enter the dates and times of your arrival and departure -- give yourself a buffer of a couple of hours each way, in case you arrive early or get tied up and leave late -- and choose your parking garage location using the map.
 It'll then give you a printable confirmation that guarantees your flat rate for that time frame.
-You don't pay until you return to the garage to pick up your vehicle, so you don't even have to use a credit card to reserve online.
+You can either pay in advance online or get a coupon to bring to the site.

 15. Use your feet.
 Manhattan is very walkable and you see a lot more on foot than you would by public transport or taxi.
 Plus, it's free.